Military Aircraft Preservation Society (MAPS) Air Museum

 Artifacts

-Inside, the cornerstone exhibit of the museum is the Gemini 8 capsule, flown by Armstrong and Dave Scott in March 1966.
+Inside, the museum’s cornerstone exhibit is the Gemini 8 capsule, flown by Armstrong and Dave Scott in March 1966.
 It was the sixth of the Gemini missions.
 It rendezvoused with the Agena spacecraft, and while the vehicles were docked, they began violently tumbling through space.
-The astronauts were able to correct the issue with a maneuver of the retry control systems.
-But with that, the mission was cut short, and the planned EVA scrapped.
+The astronauts were able to correct the issue by maneuvering the retry control systems.
+But with that, the mission was cut short, and the planned EVA was scrapped.
 Armstrong and Scott returned to Earth some ten hours after the launch.

-Inside the iconic concrete dome of the museum is a theatre that plays a documentary about the Apollo 11 mission.
-Leaving the theater will move down a hall of photographs of the planets of our solar system.
+Inside the museum’s iconic concrete dome is a theatre that screens a documentary about the Apollo 11 mission.
+Leaving the theater will lead down a hall lined with photographs of the planets in our solar system.
 Further on is the Armstrong Art exhibit.
 Here you will find photographs, paintings, and other items that people sent to Armstrong throughout his life.
 It represents only a small part of the collection.

-In the last exhibit are there is a large display on the Shuttle program and STEM area for children where they can interact with different displays and experiments.
+In the last exhibit, there is a large display on the Shuttle program and a STEM area for children where they can interact with different displays and experiments.
 Then you find yourself in the gift shop.

-Armstrong was sensitive about the perception of the museum, and he didn’t want anyone to think he was capitalizing on his name.
+Armstrong was sensitive about the museum’s perception, and he didn’t want anyone to think he was capitalizing on his name.
 The state originally named the museum the Neil Armstrong Air and Space Museum, but today it is the Armstrong Air and Space Museum.

 Boyhood Home

 Armstrong’s boyhood home is a short drive from the museum.
-The home is where he lived there during his high school years, where Neil obtained his pilot’s license before he received his driver’s license.
-Neil’s parents lived there until 1969, and they lived in Wapakoneta until their death.
+The home is where he lived during his high school years, where Neil obtained his pilot’s license before he received his driver’s license.
+Neil’s parents lived there until 1969, and in Wapakoneta until their deaths.

-The Armstrong Air and Space Museum is a testament to when America was focused on one united goal of “landing a man on the moon and returning him safely to the Earth.”
+The Armstrong Air and Space Museum is a testament to a time when America was focused on a single, united goal: “landing a man on the moon and returning him safely to the Earth.”

 Liberty Aviation Museum

-The Museum opened in 2012 and is located near Port Clinton, Ohio, and adjacent to the Erie-Ottowa International Airport.
+The Museum opened in 2012 and is located near Port Clinton, Ohio, and adjacent to the Erie-Ottawa International Airport.
 Don’t let the website fool you, this is a big museum.

 Gallery One

 Here we learned about the history of civil aviation in the area.
-The star of the show is the three-engine Ford Tri-Motor “Tin Goose” that was flown actively in the region in the beginning in the 1930s and most notably by Island Airways.
-The plane was the literal ‘lifeline’ for the islands providing foodstuffs, mail, and providing transportation to the mainland.
+The star of the show is the three-engine Ford Tri-Motor “Tin Goose” that was flown in the region at the beginning of the 1930s, most notably by Island Airways.
+The plane was the literal ‘lifeline’ for the islands, providing foodstuffs, mail, and transportation to the mainland.

-There were also displays of other of the museum’s artifacts from the commercial airlines as well as some television memorabilia.
+There were also displays of other museum artifacts from commercial airlines, along with some television memorabilia.

 PT 728

-In Hanger two, we wandered through the restoration area of the facility where two volunteers, Larry and Joe, were hard at work, crafting a component for a PT boat, PT 728.
+In Hanger two, we wandered through the facility’s restoration area, where two volunteers, Larry and Joe, were hard at work crafting a component for PT 728.
 The 72-foot vessel is 19 feet wide and was a working boat on the Hudson River.
-The museum purchased it and brought it to the museum through the Erie Canal in 2012.
+The museum purchased it and brought it through the Erie Canal in 2012.

 PT 728 was built during the first week of 1945 but never saw combat.
-It was used as a training and supply boat and later as a movie prop and had been rebuilt in the 1960s.
+It was used as a training and supply boat, later as a movie prop, and was rebuilt in the 1960s.

-By 2012 the boat was sanctioned to be rebuilt, and in 2015 it was brought to the museum.
-Once the museum completed construction on the vessel, sea trials were conducted, and the boat began falling apart.
+By 2012, the boat had been sanctioned for reconstruction, and in 2015, it was brought to the museum.
+Once the museum completed construction of the vessel, sea trials were conducted, and the boat began to fall apart.
 It was then discovered that the contractor had made mistakes during the rebuild.
-During 2016-17, PT 728 was torn down, and since 2018 the museum was been rebuilding PT 728.
+During 2016-17, PT 728 was torn down, and since 2018, the museum has been rebuilding PT 728.
 The boat even has its own Facebook page.

 Military Machines

-The museum boasts many World War Two area military vehicles and aircraft in its ample hanger space.
-I was surprised to see many jeeps, motorcycles as well as an artillery piece that a man had driven to the museum for donation.
+The museum boasts many World War II-era military vehicles and aircraft in its ample hangar space.
+I was surprised to see many jeeps, motorcycles, and an artillery piece that a man had driven to the museum for donation.

 For three years during World War Two, Sherman tanks were built in Lima, Ohio.
-The one housed at the museum is owned by the Lima historical society and is fully operational.
-Thirty-nine thousand Sherman Tanks were built in the US, where one tank produced every twenty-four minutes.
+The one housed at the museum is owned by the Lima Historical Society and is fully operational.
+39,000 Sherman Tanks were built in the US, with one tank produced every 24 minutes.
 The tank contains three inches of steel in the body and four inches in the turret.
 It weighs thirty tons and carries a five-man crew.

 Georgie’s Gal

 This B25 Mitchell bomber was built at the Willow Run production plant by Ford Motor near Detroit.
-The planes were built at a rate of one every hour and eight minutes and built nearly ten thousand of them for the war.
+The planes were built at a rate of one every hour and eight minutes, and nearly ten thousand of them were built for the war.

 Although designed in 1935, the plane was used by Doolittle in the air raid over Tokyo.
 They were able to fit sixteen of the bombers on the Carrier Hornet to accomplish the Tokyo raid.
 Today, museum personnel use the plane for touring and have modified the bomb bay to accommodate cargo.